LinneaSowden/Udemy-Course-The-Complete-SQL-Bootcamp/README.md

-This is where I post documentation for the Udemy courses I have worked on. # Udemy-Courses
+This course by Jose Portilla covers beginner and intermediate SQL concepts. # Udemy-Courses